iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

       * *The diagonal should end with a \n.*
       * *If n is 0 or less, the function should only print \n.*

-> 💡*Fun Fact : Diagonally-Parked in a Parallel Universe : Working Through Social Anxiety is a book by Signe A. Dayhoff*
+> 📚 *Book : Diagonally-Parked in a Parallel Universe : Working Through Social Anxiety is a book by Signe A. Dayhoff*

 <br>